Dr. Stefan Korch, LL.M. (Harvard)

-Contracts, Torts, Corporate Law, Bankruptcy Law, Behavioral Law & Economics, Comparative Law
+Contracts, Torts, Corporate Law, Bankruptcy Law, Data Protection, Behavioral Law & Economics, Comparative Law

 Trained in law, economics, and business administration, Stefan holds several degrees, amongst them an LL.M. from Harvard Law School and a PhD from University of Erlangen-Nuremberg.
 In his PhD thesis (2015), he examines how insights on actual human behaviour and preferences could be better integrated into law and economics using the example of tort law.
 He was visiting researcher at Duke Law School and Harvard Law School.